-Cumbrian Way - Carlisle to Keswick (★★★★★)
+Cumbria Way - Carlisle to Keswick (★★★★★)

-For the northern section - which is the section walked on this particular trip - I had originally figured on walking Carlisle to Caldbeck and then Caldbeck to Keswick but looking at the distances, I eventually just figured that I would just walk the whole span in one go.
+For the northern section - which is the section walked on this particular trip - I had originally figured on walking Carlisle to Caldbeck, and then Caldbeck to Keswick - but looking at the distances, I eventually just figured that I would just walk the whole span in one go.

-Dalston I found to be a very pleasant town - it had an older guy out using a spade to clear the grass off the cycle tracks / footpath, the school was very pleasant and even seemed to have its own sheep - and the rest of the village had a lovely park like feel.
-Heading over the river you pass by the old mills walking down towards Buckabank, and this felt like a really lovely place to live.
+Dalston I found to be a very pleasant town - it had an older guy out using a spade to clear the grass off the cycle tracks / footpath, the school was very pleasant and had it's own sheep - and the rest of the village had a lovely park like feel.

 | First sight of the lakes walking through the fields heading south |

 Not too far after Lime House School, Rose Castle comes into view on the right hand side.
-As I had a bit of time I googled it, and it is a castle that has hosted kings over the years, including a visit from Edwards I in 1300 - and it formed part of the defensive line to protect against invasions from the north by the Scots.
-These days if you are after a fancy place to have a wedding it could be yours for a mere £10,000 (it probably is a wonderful place for a wedding).
+And as I had a bit of time I Googled it, and it is a castle that has hosted kings over the years, including a visit from Edwards I in 1300 - and it formed part of the defensive line to protect against invasions by the Scots.

 | A look across prior to reaching Caldbeck |

-| A rather nice view having already climbed a decent way up from Caldbeck already |
+| A rather nice view ahead |

-High Pike is a fell not a mountain, but at 658 meters above sea level it is pretty tall.
-Mountains are generally over 600 meters and having come up from Carlisle which is only about 30 meters above sea level it does feel like for the purpose of this walk it could possibly be considered a small mountain?
-But it's not, so at this point you haven't just climbed a mountain 😠.
+Mountains are generally over 600 meters, and with Carlisle only being about 30 meters above sea level, it does feel like for the purpose of this walk it could be considered a small mountain?
+But it's not, so at this point you haven't just climbed a mountain - sorry.

 | Looking out to the peaks from the top |

-The descent itself is a bit of a scramble as there are rocks to go around and even with it having been very dry there is plenty of water around to swallow up your feet in.
-But as you start to make your way to the base of the hill you start to get better views into the valley and also start to see more sights of the old mines.
+The descent itself is a bit of a scramble, as there are rocks to go around - and even with it having been very dry there is plenty of water around to swallow your feet in.

 | Having dropped down into the valley |